 Notice they’re hilarious copy and even great use of image alt text.

-If you’re ready to up your email marketing game, KISSmetrics has a great beginner’s guide.
+If you’re ready to up your email marketing game, have a look at this article to learn more!

 Customer lifetime value is an important metric to look at when considering where to invest your marketing dollars.
 It’s easier to invest in the people who are already buying from you than to get strangers to notice you – and more rewarding, too.